-If you are shooting birds with a shotgun the internal diameter must not be bigger than 1.75 inches.
-It is illegal and considered 'unsporting' to use certain equipment when you shoot birds, such as:
+If you are shooting birds with a shotgun, the internal diameter must not be bigger than 1.75 inches.
+It is illegal (and considered 'unsporting') to use certain equipment when shooting birds, such as:

 In the United Kingdom a firearm certificate is not required for:

 But, the UK rules for hunting and shooting state that it is illegal to use: